Lori Bonnett, General Director, Lawyer, Mom & Grandma

 I have three children, and love being a Dad.

-Collin Goes, Director of Community Engagement, Chartered Professional Accountant, and Dad
+Collin Goes, Director of Communications & Public Relations, Chartered Professional Accountant, and Dad

 I have two children: Cailyn (6 years) and Ronan (3 years).

-My journey to transform the status quo for families living with a child who has a disability started with a deepened understanding about the widening gaps in services delivered by hospitals, schools, rehabilitation centres and recreation programs; gaps that are found across Canada.
+My journey to transform the status quo for families living with a child who has varying abilities started with a deepened understanding about the widening gaps in services delivered by hospitals, schools, rehabilitation centres and recreation programs; gaps that are found across Canada.
 My commitment is to make the difference for all children in Canada, no matter what their ability, as well as for their parents and siblings.
-Having practiced paediatric occupational therapy in the U.S.A. and Canada in several States and provinces respectively, since the mid 1990’s, it is evident that access to needed services in my native land of Canada is too often a bumpy road with back-ups, pot holes, road blocks, and traffic jams, like when funnelling six lanes of traffic into one lane.
-All children and their family, regardless of their lived experience, have the right to support services, yet at this time, finding and accessing support services remains inaccessible for many children and their families.
+Having practiced paediatric occupational therapy in the U.S.A. and Canada in several States and provinces respectively, since the mid 1990’s, it is evident that access to needed services in my native land of Canada is too often a bumpy road with back-ups, pot holes, road blocks, and traffic jams, like when funneling six lanes of traffic into one lane.
+This maze of dead ends leads to distress, pain or suffering in children, parents and family members.
+All children and their families, regardless of their lived experience, have the right to support services, yet at this time, finding and accessing support services remains inaccessible for many of them.
 The urgent need to join brilliant minds, a shared vision and passionate hearts in helping our children and families overcome system barriers is unmistakable.
 Through partnership, in public, private and non-government sectors, all for this greater cause, let’s pool our resources, and leverage our human capital.
 You are invited to contribute to advancing our mission.

-I am also the step-mom of three accomplished and loving children (all adults today).
+I have three accomplished and loving step-children (all adults today).

 Dreams are realized.
 Together.